linthtml/linthtml/doc/docs/user-guide/shareable-configs.md

 npm link my-linthtml-config
 ```

-Be sure to replace `my-linthtml-config` with the actual name of your module.

 ## Using a Shareable Config

 Shareable configs are designed to work with the `extends` feature of `.linthtmlrc` files.
 Instead of using a file path for the value of `extends`, use your module name.
 For example: